StarlingXWeb/starlingx-website/src/pages/blog/starlingx-ptp-redundant-ptp-timing-clock-sources.md

 # Configuration

-As pointed out in ["A Deep Dive Into the Precision Time Protocol Configuration Enhancements"](https://www.starlingx.io/blog/starlingx-ptp-multi-instance-features/), when a StarlingX host is configured as a PTP node,  there are two applications used: ptp4l and phc2sys.
-The ptp4l is responsible for running the Best Master Clock Algorithm (BMCA) and to desciplin the oscilator on the NIC according to the incomming PTP timestamps.
-And the phc2sys reads the time from a disciplined NIC and synchronizes the system clock with it.
+As pointed out in the ["A Deep Dive Into the Precision Time Protocol Configuration Enhancements"](https://www.starlingx.io/blog/starlingx-ptp-multi-instance-features/) article, when a StarlingX host is configured as a PTP node,  there are two applications used: ptp4l and phc2sys. ptp4l is responsible for running the Best Master Clock Algorithm (BMCA) and to discipline the oscillator on the NIC according to the incoming PTP timestamps.
+And phc2sys reads the time from a disciplined NIC and synchronizes the system clock with it.

 Up to StarlingX version 8.0, the Linux real-time system clock was synchronized to only a single time source (PHC) through static configuration of the phc2sys instance.
-From release 9.0 and up, when the HA feature enabled, the phc2sys configuration will accept association to multiple ptp4l instances, providing redundancy protection to the clock sources.
+From release 9.0 and up, when the HA feature is enabled, the phc2sys configuration will accept association to multiple ptp4l instances, providing redundancy protection to the clock sources.

 When the HA feature enabled, the real-time system clock is synchronized with the best time source available.
 The operator configure the following clock status values to control the source selection algorithm:
 * GM clock class